 Chasing Down Insomnia with Two Foods

-I’ve suffered from insomnia for years, since a child actually.
-I’ve had problems both with falling asleep and staying asleep.
+I’ve suffered from insomnia for years, since I was a child, actually, and both with falling asleep and staying asleep.
 I accepted that part of it may have been attributed to early (and possibly in-utero) imprints on my nervous system, and related to not feeling safe (my mother tells me I would scream whenever she would put me down in my crib - I am sure that was fun for her).
-But acceptance isn’t surrender.

 A tablespoon of black sesame oil chased down by a shot glass size of coconut milk.